isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-does-oiling-prevent-rusting.markdown

 Rusting process is basically the continuous formation of rust on the metal surface leading to corrosion or chipping of the metal base structure.
 Scientifically, rust is known as the hydrated Iron (III) oxide.
 Alternatively, rust is commonly referred to as corrosion or oxidation of iron metal oxide.
 Rusting occurs the water molecules react with the iron metal in presence of oxygen.
 Thats why rust is generally referred to as iron oxide (its an oxide of iron metal).
-Upon formation, rust creates a reddish-brown color impression on the metal surface.
-The rust on the metal surface disintegrates upon contact (falls in small particles).
+Upon formation, rust creates a reddish-brown color impression on the metal surface.Â The rust on the metal surface disintegrates upon contact (falls in small particles).
 Continuous exposure of metal to the condition that accelerates rusting process leads to further erosion.
 Besides, the metal loses its strength and breaks easily under any strain loading.
 Conditions such as the presence of salt, acidity, high temperature, and impurities increase rusting process if not attended.
 ### b.
 How Does Oiling Work